Polarimetric compressed sensing with hollow, self-assembled diffractive films: Fabrication and Material Characterization of PANI-HS

 To further quantify the degree of ordering by using this synthesis approach, we analyze the distribution of PANI-HS in three randomly chosen areas, and calculate their 2D pair correlation function, $g(r)$ \cite{Rengarajan_2005, Zhang_2012},

-where a is the shell area, $dn$ is the number of holes that lie within a shell, $r$ is the distance from an arbitrary origin, and $dr$ is the shell thickness.
-The statistical average of holes is normalized by the average particle number density $\left< \rho \right>$ and the sampling area $da = 2\pi rdr$.
+where a is the shell area, $dn$ is the number of hollow nanospheres that lie within a shell, $r$ is the distance from an arbitrary origin, and $dr$ is the shell thickness.
+The statistical average of hollow nanospheres is normalized by the average particle number density $\left< \rho \right>$ and the sampling area $da = 2\pi rdr$.
 We analyzed optical images of 900*900 pixels (Figure S1.1) with $r$ = 11 and $dr$ = 0.725.
 The pair correlation function of PANI-HS and a perfect lattice is plotted in Figure 2a in the main text.

-Figure 2a in the main text also shows the first peak of the Fourier transform of each $g(r)$.
+Figure 2e in the main text also shows the first peak of the Fourier transform of each $g(r)$.
 We compare the full width at half maximum (FWHM), $\kappa$, for the first peak of $g(r)-1$ to that of a perfect lattice ($\kappa_0$).
 The ratio of $\kappa/\kappa_0$ is used to quantitatively determine the ordering of the photonic structure, and average from the three areas.
 A structure with $\kappa/\kappa_0 \leq 1.5$ is considered very highly ordered.
 The averaged $\kappa/\kappa_0$ for the ordered and random PANI-HS are 1.10 and 2.49 with standard deviation of 0.07 and 0.26.